 Bug 1: When a product haul is on location, the color of amount should be green.
+BUG048已完成

-Backlog 3: Add driver and bulker to schedule a product haul.
+Backlog 3: Add driver and bulker to schedule a product haul. 需明确已完成

-Backlog 4: Add “Re-schedule product haul” to allow change employee, unit and amount of blend, bin
+Backlog 4: Add “Re-schedule product haul” to allow change employee, unit and amount of blend, bin TUC.OL.FR.PH.01需明确

 Backlog 5.
 Mouse hover over blend amount, tooltips should show the product loads, batches, employee and bulker, expected on location time, shipping status.
 This needs to look at product haul requirement further.
+TUC.OL.FR.RJ.12

 Add a feature to say what bins a haul is going to (if 2 bins on location)—— Linsee